edge-servers/immunity-radius/docs/source/user/enforcing_limits.rst

 Default groups
 --------------

-Some groups are created automatically by **openwisp-radius** during the initial
+Some groups are created automatically by **immunity-radius** during the initial
 migrations:

 - ``users``: this is the default group which limits users sessions